ballooxn/chess/README.md

 TO-DO

-Remove piece from pieces array if overwritten on the board

 Say something in display to indicate you can do these inputs.
     Can say something like "nbd2" and also something like "r2d3".
     Would be like: if string length == 4